Karthikraja131/RAG-Gemma-2b-it-PDF-Reader-Assitant-Bot/README.md

-# PDF-Reader-assistant Bot using RAG and Gemma-2B
+# PDF-Reader-Assistant-Bot using RAG and Gemma-2B

-This project builds an PDF-Reader-assistant bot powered by Hugging Face's Gemma-2B model, using Retrieval-Augmented Generation (RAG) to retrieve answers from PDF documents.
+This project builds a PDF-Reader-Assistant-Bot powered by Hugging Face's Gemma-2B model, using Retrieval-Augmented Generation (RAG) to retrieve answers from PDF documents.

 ## Features